 2022 2021

-Balance at January 1 \$ 347 \$ 321
+Balance at January 1 \$ 347 321

 Additions based on tax positions related to the current year 35 33

 Additions for tax positions of prior years 226 7

 Reductions for tax positions of prior years (1) (4)

 Settlements (1)

 Business combinations

 Lapse of statute of limitations (5) (10)

-Foreign currency translation -
+Foreign currency translation

-Balance at December 31 \$ 601 \$ 347
+Balance at December 31 \$ 601 347

-The Company's liability for uncertain tax positions as of December 31, 2022 and 2021 includes \$535 million and \$295 million, respectively, related to amounts that would impact the effective tax rate if recognized.
-It is possible that the amount of unrecognized tax benefits may change in the next twelve months; however, the Company does not expect the change to have a significant impact on its Consolidated Profit and Loss Accounts or Consolidated Statements of Financial Position.
+The Company's liability for uncertain tax positions as of December 31, 2022, 2021, and 2020, includes \$535 million, \$295 million, and \$270 million, respectively, related to amounts that would impact the effective tax rate if recognized.
+It is possible that the amount of unrecognized tax benefits may change in the next twelve months; however, the Company does not expect the change to have a significant impact on its consolidated statements of income or consolidated balance sheets.
 These changes may be the result of settlements of ongoing audits.
-At this time, an estimate of the range of the reasonably possible outcomes within the twelve months cannot be made.
+At this time, an estimate of the range of the reasonably possible outcomes within the next twelve months cannot be made.

 The Company recognizes interest and penalties related to uncertain tax positions in its provision for income taxes.
-The Company accrued potential interest and penalties of \$40 million and \$22 million in 2022 and 2021, respectively.
-The Company recorded a liability for interest and penalties of \$181 million and \$142 million as of December 31, 2022 and 2021, respectively.
+The Company accrued potential interest and penalties of \$40 million, \$22 million, and \$21 million in 2022, 2021, and 2020, respectively.
+The Company recorded a liability for interest and penalties of \$181 million, \$142 million, and \$120 million as of December 31, 2022, 2021, and 2020, respectively.